intel-analytics/BigDL-2.x/docker/hyperzoo/README.md

 sudo systemctl restart docker
 ```

 If your docker version is between 1.8 and 1.11, find the docker configuration which location depends on the operation system.
-Edit and add like `DOCKER_OPTS="--registry-mirror=https://<my-docker-mirror-host>"`.
+Edit and add `DOCKER_OPTS="--registry-mirror=https://<my-docker-mirror-host>"`.
 Restart docker `sudo service docker restart`.

 If you would like to speed up pulling this image on mac or windows, config docker by referencing [here](http://guide.daocloud.io/dcs/docker-9153151.html).